znbn/django-cms/docs/reference/templatetags.rst

-is not available for user interaction (for example, already has a link on it, think of a title in a list of items and the titles are linked to the object detail view); when in edit mode, it renders an **edit** icon, which will trigger the editing changeform for the provided fields.
+is not available for user interaction (for example, already has a link on it, think of a title in a list of items and the titles are linked to the object detail view); when in edit mode, it renders an **edit** icon, which will trigger the editing change form for the provided fields.

 .. code-block:: html+django